 ‘Artistic strategies of participatory culture’ simultaneously addresses how artistic experimentation with digital technologies leads to new understandings of participatory culture, and how a participatory digital culture affects our understanding of digital aesthetics and artistic practices.

-the displacement of the Encyclopaedia Britannica by Wikipedia, and the transformation of the music industry by file-sharing and remixing.
+Information technology and networks have been game-changers in cultural production.
+Traditionally, music, text, images, and so on have been produced by authors (writers, painters, etc.), and offered as works in shops and galleries.
+In network culture, they are produced and exchanged collaboratively.
+Examples of this were seen a decade ago, in the displacement of the Encyclopaedia Britannica by Wikipedia, and the transformation of the music industry by file-sharing and remixing.
 Since then, services such as Spotify and platforms such as the iOS have tamed and commercialized this exchange-oriented culture.
 This suggests that web 2.0 and mobile media have subsumed part of the 1990s artistic and activist network culture.

 The ‘Artistic strategies of participatory culture’ research theme addresses how artists and activists today innovatively address the commercialization of exchange-oriented culture, its pitfalls and opportunities.
 In this, the theme seeks to formulate new perspectives on the creative process, and the role of the cultural producer.
-Broadly, we will
+Broadly, we will ask what participation is as an on-going strategy for creativity, innovation, social engagement, and critique.

 Theme activities are reflected in the following sub-areas and research questions: